 In March of 2011 the Tillman family moved from DISH, due to concerns of the health impacts that the massive gas processing facility was having on the children.
 Therefore, Calvin did not seek reelection in May of 2011.
 However, he again ran for office for a spot on the Aubrey, TX City Council and was elected in 2015, and served a two year term.
 In 2017 after serving a total of eight years in local government, Tillman officially retired from public office.
 In 2018 the family moved back to the county to unincorporated Cooke County, TX.

 Tillman is still active politically, making several trips to Austin to visit the legislature every legislative session.
 Currently Tillman has no plans to seek another political office, but vows to stay involved in politics in both the state of Texas and around the country.
 Tillman may not had been born it Texas, but intends to die in Texas.
 In the meanwhile, he has vowed to fight for eminent domain reform and private property rights.

 Calvin has continued to go on several more speaking tours, including Canada, Austria, and California.
 He also does a limited number of speaking events upon request.
 He helps local groups and communities that are dealing with oil and gas development, and he receives no compensation for his speaking or consultation.

-Calvin has also worked on political campaigns around the state, and local races in his new hometown of Aubrey, TX.
+Calvin has also worked on political campaigns around the state, and local races around Texas.
 Primarily, Tillman works on protection of private property rights and eminent domain reform, as well as speaking out for impacted property owners.